HMAS Wollongong (J172): World War II

 Wollongong was then ordered to Fremantle, where she served as an escort ship before sailing on 14 September to Diego Garcia to join the British Eastern Fleet.
 She operated in the Indian Ocean, Persian Gulf, Arabian Sea, and Mediterranean as a convoy escort and patrol vessel, and twice entered the Atlantic Ocean to meet Mediterranean-bound convoys.
 In September 1943, while in the Mediterranean, Wollongong was called on to shell the beached German submarine U-617, and was awarded partial credit for the submarine's destruction.

 Wollongong returned to Australian waters in February 1945, then was assigned to the British Pacific Fleet.
 The corvette was involved in the Battle of Okinawa.
 After the end of World War II, Wollongong was sent to the Far East, where she was involved in anti-piracy patrols, before returning to Australia at the end of 1945.

 The ship received six battle honours for her wartime service: "Pacific 1942–45", "Indian Ocean 1942–45", "Sicily 1943", "Mediterranean 1943", "East Indies 1943", and "Okinawa 1945".

 RNLN service

 After the end of the war, Wollongong was marked for transfer to the Royal Netherlands Navy (RNLN).
 She was decommissioned in Sydney on 11 February 1946, was recommissioned into the RNLN, and renamed HNLMS Banda.

+On 26 October 1946 a motor cutter from the Dutch escort carrier HNLMS Karel Doorman was sent to Banda to transfer personnel.
+This happened while she was located in the Java Sea.

 The corvette remained with the RNLN until April 1950.